Skip to Main Content

 This guide provides SLCC Library staff with general copyright knowledge to better understand how copyright affects their work.

-Talking with students about copyright: Q&A
+Talking with Students about Copyright

-Out of the many questions asked to reference staff, copyright related ones might be the most difficult to answer.
+Out of the many questions asked to Reference staff, copyright related ones might be the most difficult to answer.
 In order to prepare you for the inevitable, here are some sample scenarios that might help you when these questions arise:

 Scenario #1 - Copying a Textbook